pivotal/docs-tap/scst-scan/ivs-prisma.hbs.md

 ## <a id="secret-example"></a> Example secret

->**Important** For the publicly available Prisma scanner CLI image, CLI commands and parameters used are accurate at the time of documentation.

 This section contains a sample secret containing the Prisma Cloud account access key, secret key, and console URL which are used to authenticate your Prisma account.
 You must apply this once to your developer namespace.